 Integrated with AWS Services: ACM seamlessly integrates with other AWS services like Amazon CloudFront, Elastic Load Balancing, and API Gateway, ensuring that your applications remain secure28.

-Use Cases
+Use cases

-AWS Certificate Manager is invaluable for any organization that hosts web applications or websites on AWS28.
+ACM is invaluable for any organization that hosts web applications or websites on AWS28.
 It is particularly useful for ensuring data security, encrypting data in transit, and establishing trust with users.

 Benefits of AWS Certificate Manager

+Let us discuss the benefits of ACM:

-Simplified Management: ACM simplifies the complex process of certificate management, enabling users to focus on their applications28.
+Simplified management: ACM simplifies the complex process of certificate management, enabling users to focus on their applications28.

-Cost-Effective: The service is cost-effective, as there are no additional charges for ACM itself28.
+Cost-effective: The service is cost-effective, as there are no additional charges for ACM itself28.

-Enhanced Security: SSL/TLS certificates are essential for encrypting data in transit, and ACM ensures that your applications remain secure28.
+Enhanced security: SSL/TLS certificates are essential for encrypting data in transit, and ACM ensures that your applications remain secure28.

-AWS Certificate Manager is a fundamental component in the AWS suite of services for ensuring the security of web applications and websites.
+ACM is a fundamental component in the AWS suite of services for ensuring the security of web applications and websites.
 In the subsequent sections of this chapter, we will continue to explore AWS services dedicated to enhancing the security and compliance of your cloud infrastructure.

 AWS CloudHSM